Decay behavior of hidden-strange hadronic molecular state $N(2270)$: Results and Discussion

-For the $N(2270)$ with $J^P=3/2^-$, the main decay channels are alternated.
-The $K^*\Lambda$ final state shows the absolute domination in this pattern, nearly half of the branching ratio contribution from this channel. $K^\ast \Sigma$ is in the next position with the decay branching ratio of $\sim 0.2$.
-What's more, main decay channels also include $\rho N$, and what's interesting is that the $\pi\Delta$ final state with the branching ratio of these decay channels is about $\sim 0.1$.
+The main decay channels are alternated for the $N(2270)$ with $J^P=3/2^-$.
+The $K^*\Lambda$ final state shows the absolute domination in this pattern, nearly half of the BR contribution from this channel.
+What's interesting is that $K\Sigma^\ast$ and $\pi\Delta$ are in the following position with the decay BR $\sim 10\%$.